simon3270/prosvc-upgrade-workspace-sar/workspace.md

 ### Overview

+You can find a more thorough documentation on the code update process in the [Puppet upgrade docs](https://docs.puppet.com/upgrade/upgrade_code_workflow.html)

 Production Puppet code lives in `/etc/puppetlabs/puppet/environments/production`.
 Basically a copy of that code lives in `/etc/puppetlabs/puppet/environments/future_production`.
 The difference is in future_production's `environment.conf`, the parser is set to `future` instead of `current`.

 We'll use the `catalog_preview` tool in order to compile catalogs in both environments, and then compare them.

 ### Catalog Preview

-1. To generate a report of the differences between catalogs:
+1. To generate a report of the differences between catalogs using the [catalog_preview module](https://forge.puppet.com/puppetlabs/catalog_preview) which is automatically included in this vagrant environment:

     ```
     /opt/puppet/bin/puppet preview \